 Within the Three Lines-of-Defence model, investments are managed in the first line through a dedicated Central Investment Office, reporting directly to the CEO of NN Group.
-Within NN Leven the second line function Financial Risk Management reports to the Head of Risk Management who then reports to the CRO of NN Leven.
+Within NN Leven the second line function Financial Risk Management reports to the CRO of NN Leven.
 Investment office, the Balance Sheet Management function within Finance and the CRO meet regularly in the NN Leven Asset & Liability Management Committee (ALCO), and in the Group ALCO for the most material issues.
 Operational activities regarding investments are performed by NN Investment Partners or third parties, which also provide advice on proposed or current investments.